ChaselChang/Exotics_Pricing/README.md

 Closed Formulae:
 &#160;&#160;&#160;&#160;7.
 Discussion on closed-form formulae of exotics mentioned above

-Here is some independent work on option prcing and greeks for dynamic hedge.
+Here is some independent work of mine on option prcing and greeks calculation for dynamic hedge.
 These functions are **numerical pricing methods** employed to review and validate the closed-form formulae and models used in dynamic hedging system.
 More discussion on closed-form pricing formulae is being organized and will be updated.